 At WPI you will have many opportunities to work in teams, receive personalized mentoring from experts in their fields, and engage in multidisciplinary research projects that solve important problems.
 You'll be encouraged to break new ground to advance your field through discovery or create something useful and marketable.
 WPI provides a comprehensive education and development programs to provide its graduates with a foundation for success in both industry and academia.

-The Telegram & Gazette featured WPI research by Danielle Cote, assistant professor of materials science and engineering, in this article.
-Cote and Kyle Tsaknopoulos, a postdoctoral fellow at WPI, will use the funding to advance a cold spray 3D printing technique that could be used to repair military vehicles and equipment.
-The grant will also allow their research to bring in other departments at WPI, like robotics and data science.
+In WPI research news, Materials Today is the latest to report on the university receiving a $25 million award from the Army Research Lab to be used by Danielle Cote, assistant professor of materials science and engineering, and Kyle Tsaknopoulos, a postdoctoral fellow at WPI.
+They’ll use the funding to advance a cold spray 3D printing technique that could be used to repair military vehicles and equipment.